Materials Science and Engineering, Ph.D.

 Students applying with the objective of a Ph.D. are admitted to the M.S./Ph.D. program only if they are likely to successfully complete a Ph.D. program.
 These students do not formally re-apply to the Ph.D. program after completing the M.S.
 Students who apply to the M.S.-only program must petition for the Ph.D. program if they desire to continue on for a Ph.D.
 Financial support is usually reserved for those students who plan to complete the Ph.D.
 The normative time to complete M.S. and Ph.D. degrees is two and five years, respectively.

-The core course requirements for the Ph.D. are listed under Required Courses.
+The core course requirements for the Ph.D. are the same as those for the M.S. degree options as listed under Required Courses.
 Students must also enroll in MSE 298 (Department Seminar) each quarter during their first year unless exempt by petition.
 Ph.D. students must take two additional elective courses each for 3-4 units or a combination approved by the graduate advisor beyond the M.S. requirements.
 These courses are to be taken after the first year of graduate work, should be relevant to the Ph.D. dissertation topic, and must be selected in consultation with the research advisor and approved by the MSE graduate advisor.
-The preliminary examination is based on the four required core courses for the M.S.
-Students who have completed an MSE M.S. elsewhere must have a written approval by the graduate advisor to waive required MSE core courses, if they have taken the equivalent courses elsewhere.
+The preliminary examination is based on the five required core courses for the MSE graduate degrees.
+Students who have completed an M.S. in MSE elsewhere must obtain a written approval by the graduate advisor to waive required MSE core courses, if they have taken the equivalent courses elsewhere.

 Expectations for the Ph.D.
 Dissertation